 Shannon Grimes, PhD

-Dr. Shannon Grimes (PhD, Syracuse University) is a scholar of religion and philosophy in the Graeco-Roman era, particularly gnostic, Hermetic, and Platonic traditions—the so-called roots of Western esotericism.
-Her publications have focused on alchemy and cultural astronomy in the Roman period.
-Religious views of nature and the cosmos are ongoing themes in her research and teaching, a passion that stems from her own wonderment of the natural world.
+Dr. Shannon Grimes (PhD, Syracuse University) is a scholar of religion and philosophy in the Greco-Roman era, with a particular emphasis on Gnostic, Hermetic, and Platonic traditions—the so-called roots of western esotericism.
+Her publications have focused on alchemy and cultural astronomy in the Roman period, while her research and teaching explores religious views of nature and the cosmos, passions which stem from her own wonderment at the natural world.

-Since 2006, Dr. Grimes has taught at Meredith College, a women’s college in Raleigh, North Carolina, where she is currently Associate Professor and head of the Department of Religious and Ethical Studies.
+Since 2006, Professor Grimes has taught at Meredith College, a women’s university in Raleigh, North Carolina, where she is currently head of the Department of Religious and Ethical Studies.
 She teaches courses in world religions, early Christianity, philosophy, and environmental ethics, and has had the pleasure of leading several study abroad programs in Iceland and Italy.

-Shannon Grimes is the author of the forthcoming study, Becoming Gold: Zosimus of Panopolis and the Alchemical Arts in Roman Egypt, available soon through Rubedo Press’s Panopolis Project.
+Shannon Grimes is the author of Volume One of the Panopolis Series: Becoming Gold: Zosimos of Panopolis and the Alchemical Arts in Roman Egypt, now available for pre-order through Rubedo Press.